 The good news though is that there is one area where you can definitely compete against these dominant players – and win.
 Read on...

 However, the dimension where you can definitely compete and offer something superior to these companies is the enrichment of a learning experience through a real human service.
 Offer a real teaching and coaching service to your members, foster one-to-one connections and get to know them.

 This is obviously not the only way to make money teaching – with persistence and skilful execution you can also become successful by following one of the other approaches – but the “human, personalized” approach is the most realistic way for most creators to become successful online.
 We see over and over again that it works!

 Before sharing some concrete examples of memberships, here are some elements to consider when building the memberships that your clients might find appealing:

 Also, remember to offer discount codes and free trial periods to your members – we find that these are typically very popular.
 You can find out how to do so in our Help Center.

 Here are some examples of memberships to get inspired by – we find that these specific benefits and pricing work well, so feel free to copy them if you wish.

 But remember – be kind to yourself!
 Only offer what you can realistically deliver 100%.
-"Under-promise and over-deliver," to keep your students coming back for more.
+"Under-promise and over-deliver," to keep your members coming back for more.